PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 smaller orchestration cluster inside that interval and characterize its result propagation before changing the phase barrier.
 Commit and push only; do not create or update a pull request.

+## Late layout cluster result propagation characterization checkpoint

+The broad terminal phase before its unconditional reconciliation still lacks a complete mutation aggregate.
+Its final composite cluster is a bounded first
+step: late layout/mean/SPP/gather/constant-fold/cast builds five required invocations and an optional generic-layout invocation.
+The shared recovery utility returns all results in order, but the public orchestrator and private lowerer helper currently discard them.

+Strict expected-failure coverage requires the exact five- or six-result tuple to pass unchanged through both layers.
+Result order, shared state scope, optional policy, diagnostics, exceptions, and the production call site remain unchanged.
+No phase reconciliation is guarded in this checkpoint.
+The optional generic-layout result includes `iterations`; a later aggregate must filter that execution count and use only mutation keys.

+At implementation, annotate and return the raw ordered tuple from the orchestrator, then return it from the lowerer helper.
+Keep the existing call site as an ignored expression so ModelIR behavior is mechanical and identical.
+Validate both optional policies, state reuse, orchestration structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.